Discussion 4: Functions, DataFrames, and Control Flow

 ← return to practice.dsc10.com

-The problems in this worksheet are taken from past exams.
-Work on them on paper, since the exams you take in this course will also be on paper.
+These problems are taken from past quizzes and exams.
+Work on them on paper, since the quizzes and exams you take in this course will also be on paper.

-We encourage you to complete this worksheet in a live discussion section.
+We encourage you to complete these problems during discussion section.
 Solutions will be made available after all discussion sections have concluded.
 You don’t need to submit your answers anywhere.

-Note: We do not plan to cover all problems here in the live discussion section; the problems we don’t cover can be used for extra practice.
+Note: We do not plan to cover all of these problems during the discussion section; the problems we don’t cover can be used for extra practice.

 Problem 1